-Announcement of a scientific staff position at the Department of Botany, Natural History Museum Vienna
+Announcement of a scientific staff position at the Department Archives for the History of Science, Natural History Museum Vienna

-This full-time position (40 hours) comprises the scientific management/curatorship of the cryptogamic collection of the Botany Department, at the Natural History Museum Vienna.
+This full-time position (40 hours) comprises the scientific management/curatorship of the physical objects and the written records collections of the Department Archives for the History of Science at the Natural History Museum Vienna.

-knowledge of classical and modern methods in botany;
+knowledge of classical and modern methods in history, archival studies and conservation, and restoration of archival materials

-excellent knowledge of German language, very good knowledge of English, both spoken and written;
+excellent knowledge of German, very good knowledge of English, both spoken and written, basic knowledge of French and Latin

 ability to work in a team.